 Therefore, baptized children are Christians and covenant members, but not active, communicant members in the local church.
 They are disciplined by their fathers (Eph.
 6:4) and cannot take the Supper.
 They lack the maturity to either be subject to formal church discipline or to bear the burden of enforcing it upon others.
 Table access and church discipline are inseparable.
 The category of "junior member" or "non-communicant member" only adds confusion and ought to be avoided.

-Baptized: Raised, confirmed, and received into membership.
+Baptized: Instructed, confirmed, and received into membership.

-Unbaptized: Baptized immediately, raised, and confirmed.
 A child able to articulate the Creed should do so, even if too young for formal confirmation.

-Baptized, Confirmed: Examined, approved, and received into membership.
+Baptized, Confirmed: Received into membership.

 Those permanently lacking the capacity to profess the faith should be baptized at any age based on the belief of a parent, exactly like an infant.
 Communion, by contrast, requires the possibility of discipline.
 Parents and elders must weigh this carefully: offering the Table means declaring a willingness to hold that person formally accountable for sin.
 If the handicap precludes such accountability, it precludes communion.
 Withholding in these cases should never be considered disrespectful.